roderickjackson-bradley/socket_io_app/work/w10/d3/03-react-state-props/03-react-state-props.md

 this.state.selColorIdx = 1;
 ```

 **Important:** A component's `setState` method is the only method that can update that component's state.
-If another component wants to update state up the component hierarchy, it can do so if a method is passed to it via props - we will have a lesson dedicated to this topic as well as handling DOM events, but here's a preview...
+If another component wants to update state up the component hierarchy, it can do so if a method is passed to it via props - we will have a lesson dedicated to this topic, but here's a preview...

 Let's add a temporary button to `<App>` with a click handler that will select one color after the other: